gemanepa/nodejs-kingdomlikes-bot/README.md

-# NodeJS + Puppeteer KingdomLikes Bot
+# NodeJS + Puppeteer KingdomLikes Bot [DEPRECATED]

+**DEPRECATED**: KingdomLikes introduced a very narrow daily youtube views limit to force diversification and avoid users earning a lot of points through bots like this one

 ![](https://i.imgur.com/g27m6M8.png)